shellyeahchannel/touch_command_challenge/README.md

 # Instructions

-• Download the zip file touch_challenge.zip and extract the contents on your PC.
+• Download the zip file touch_challenge.zip and extract the contents on a seperate folder under /tmp on your PC. mkdir /tmp/challenge mv "currentlocation" /tmp/challenge cd /tmp/challenge unzip touch_challenge.zip

-• unzip touch_challenge.zip

 • The zip file is password protected, find the passphrase inside the video https://youtu.be/ywE4AjTTvCk